 - Treatment and help for LSD misuse is available.

-If you or a loved one is struggling with LSD misuse or addiction, help is available at The Recovery Village Palm Beach.
+If you or a loved one is struggling with LSD misuse or addiction, help is available at The Recovery Village Palm Beach at Baptist Health.
 Contact us today to learn more about our personalized and confidential services that can help you achieve long-term recovery.

 Drug Enforcement Agency.
 “D-Lysergic Acid Diethylamide.”
 August 2018.
 Accessed October 26, 2019.